dougmendes/dougmendes/README.md

 ### Hi there, I'm Douglas L. Mendes 👋

-## I'm a Husband, Developer and maybe a good friend
+## I'm a Developer and maybe a good friend

 - 🔭 I’m currently working on digital bank in Brazil
 - 🌱 I’m currently learning aws, gcp, golang, IAC and all I have time